 This website is dedicated to Ereshkigal, Queen of the Great Below.
 This is a digital temple, not of worship and devotion, as the Queen does not need nor desire either, but of rememberance and declaration.
-All of the content on this website is FREE.
-There are no plans, packages, memberships to purchase or upsell.
-In the Links section you will find links to books and materials that you may purchase if you so choose.
-If you feel inclined or led to make a donation or gift information on how to do so is also in the Links section.
-This website is updated frequently.
+This website is written and ,maintained by Patrick Michael Roy and is updated frequently. ©Patrick Michael Roy 2026 All Rights Reserved

 On the Spirituality of Descent